aptech/docs/docs/CR-reclassifyCuts.rst

 ::

-    //Create a column of blood pressure data bp = {  87,
+    // Create a column of blood pressure data bp = {  87,
            154,
            127,